-The Company's Master Lease with GLPI that became effective November 1, 2013 was accounted for as a financing obligation and totaled \$3.51 billion and \$3.56 billion at December 31, 2016 and 2015, respectively.
-The Company assumed a term of 35 years as it was determined that the lease term should include all option periods since renewal was reasonably assured given the high percentage of earnings from the Master Lease properties operations to the Company and the lack of alternative economically feasible leasing options for such real estate.
+The Company's Master Lease with GLPI that became effective November 1, 2013 was accounted for as a financing obligation and totaled \$3.54 billion and \$3.51 billion at December 31, 2017 and 2016, respectively.
+At the inception of the lease, the Company determined that the lease term should include all option periods since renewal was reasonably assured given the high percentage of earnings from the Master Lease properties operations to the Company and the lack of alternative economically feasible leasing options for such real estate.
 The future minimum lease payments at lease inception were discounted at 9.7% which represented the Company's estimated incremental borrowing rate over the term of the lease.
-The financing obligation decreased by \$50.5 million for the year ended December 31, 2016 compared to the prior year due to principal payment reductions.
-Interest expense recognized for the year ended December 31, 2016 and 2015 totaled \$391.7 million and \$390.1 million, respectively.
+The financing obligation increased by \$24.7 million for the year ended December 31, 2017 compared to the prior year due to the addition of \$82.6 million in connection with the acquisition of 1st Jackpot and Resorts, partially offset by principal payment reductions.
+Interest expense recognized on this obligation for the years ended December 31, 2017 and 2016 totaled \$397.6 million and \$391.7 million, respectively.